StratusLab/documentation/source/admin-tutorial/02-prerequisites.rst

 but the StratusLab installation scripts are capable of configuring this automatically.

-This tutorial allows the installation scripts to configure the network bridge.
+This tutorial uses the installation scripts to configure the network bridge.

 SSH Configuration